Why are your senses of taste and smell important?

 Imagine you open a gallon of milk, and you suddenly smell a foul odor.
 Your sense of smell has informed you that the milk has spoiled.
 So you pour the spoiled milk down the kitchen sink.
 Your sense of smell has possibly kept you from getting sick!

 Your sense of taste is controlled by sensory neurons, or nerve cells, on your tongue that sense the chemicals in food.
 The neurons are grouped in bundles within taste buds.
-Each taste bud actually has a pore that opens out to the surface of the tongue enabling molecules and ions taken into the mouth to reach the receptor cells inside.
 There are five different types of taste neurons on the tongue.
 Each type detects a different taste.
 The tastes are:

 Your sense of smell also involves sensory neurons that sense chemicals.
 The neurons are found in the nose, and they detect chemicals in the air.
 Unlike taste neurons, which can detect only five different tastes, the sensory neurons in the nose can detect thousands of different odors.
 Have you ever noticed that you lose your sense of taste when your nose is stuffed up?
 That’s because your sense of smell greatly affects your ability to taste food.
-As you eat, molecules of food chemicals enter your nose (actually your nasal cavity).
+As you eat, molecules of food chemicals enter your nose.
 You experience the taste and smell at the same time.
-Being able to smell as well as taste food greatly increases the number of different flavors you are able to sense.
-For example, you can use your sense of taste alone to learn that a food is sweet, but you have to also use your sense of smell to learn that the food tastes like strawberry cheesecake.
+Being able to smell as well as taste food greatly increases the number of different tastes you are able to sense.
+For example, you can use your sense of taste alone to learn that a food is sweet, but you have to use your sense of smell as well to learn that the food tastes like strawberry cheesecake.

 - Sensory neurons on the tongue detect five types of tastes: sweet, salty, sour, bitter, and umami.